White clothing in Korea: Reason for the practice

 The reason for the practice is not known with certainty, although it is said by Korean scholars to be a mix of symbolism and tradition.
 The Korean preference for the color white is found in art, myth, legend, folklore, clothing, food, and more.
 Choi Nam-Sun said: "The ideal of whiteness was one of the most important factors in Korean art and culture."
-The Chinese Romance of the Three Kingdoms describes white clothing as a symbol of cleanliness.
-White is also sometimes associated with sunlight and heaven in the Sinosphere.
 Some modern scholars see it as a result of psychology, specifically pressure to conform to social norms, with Soh drawing a comparison to how modern South Koreans adopt trends with significant speed and uniformity.

 The American physician Horace N. Allen wrote in 1889 that he viewed the practice as having its origins in mourning:

 The custom of wearing white so extensively as they do has also been accounted for by tradition.
 Mourning is a serious business in Korea, for on the death of a father the son must lay aside his gay robes and clothe himself in unbleached cotton of a very coarse texture...
 For three years he must wear this guise and must do no work...
 Should a king die, the whole nation would be compelled to don this mourning garb, or rather they would be compelled to dress in white...
 Once during a period of ten years, three kings died, necessitating a constant change of dress on the part of the people and a great outlay of money...
 Tradition has it, therefore, that, to be ready for the caprice of their kings in the future, the people adopted white as their national color.

 Japanese scholar Toriyama Kiichi said that Koreans began wearing white because they were sad after the Mongols invaded Korea.
 Yanagi Sōetsu similarly attributed the wearing of white to historical suffering.

 Korean scholars have disagreed with them.
 Park Seong-su of the Encyclopedia of Korean Culture and scholar Park Jong-Hong have written that Japanese colonialists were deliberately attempting to portray Koreans negatively to justify Japanese colonial rule.
 This portrayal may be related to colonial conceptions of han and a noble savage characterisation of Koreans.
 Ihn-Bum Lee wrote:

 Above all, some people pointed out that Yanagi's opinion was grounded on a misapprehension: Yanagi had mistaken Koreans' favourite casual white clothes—made of thin raw silk or cotton—for mourning garb, and misinterpreted white as a symbol of pathos.
 Some argued that Yanagi held a narrow view of Korean culture and ignored such characteristic products of Korean culture as 18th-century landscapes, old tomb murals, folk painting, etc.

 Yanagi later abandoned his view that white is the color of sorrow in Korea.